 This richly documented and illustrated art book is a work in memory of an unknown swiss genius creator, Frank Gloor, his mechanical workshop – almost unchanged since 1929 – and the Bengali gas lighter.
 Manufactured during the chaotic years of the Great Depression, the Bengali has attained true iconic status by virtue of its rarity, purity, and craftsmanship.
 The 74-page volume takes the reader through a detailed portfolio of a timeless book, made entirely in Switzerland by exceptional craftsmen.
 Available in a limited and numbered edition of 200, it has been created as an ode to the senses of sight and touch.
-While the text sheds light on one of the most iconic lighter of the century and the biotope from which it emerged, the photographs bear witness to this cryptic lair, a place where time has held its breath, through the sensitive and passionate eye of Christian E.
+While the text sheds light on one of the most iconic lighter of the century and the biotope from which it emerged, the photographs bear witness to this cryptic lair, a place where time has held its breath, through the sensitive and passionate eye of the author.

 - Limited edition numbered from 1 to 200

 - 74 pages, 103 photos and documents in black and white and in color

 - “Old fashioned” offset printing

 - Swiss binding, hand-made and sewn

 - Hard covers with canvas and printed by typographic process with gold leaf stamp

 - For the 2nd cover, handmade cobalt and gold marbled paper